 A person or business displaced by a construction project is eligible to participate in the Relocation Assistance Program.
-This program is designed to help pay the expenses for relocating residential occupants, businesses, farm/ranch buildings, and non-profit organizations if they are displaced because of a highway improvement.
-For additional information see Chapter Seven of the Right-of-Way Manual (Ref.
+This program is designed to help pay the expenses for relocating residential occupants, businesses, farm/ ranch buildings, and non-profit organizations if they are displaced as a result of a highway improvement.
+For additional information see Chapter Seven of the Rightof-Way Manual (Ref.
 15.1).